 The effectiveness of downstream migration solutions

-The effectiveness of the fish-friendly water intake was studies during two downstream migration periods for Atlantic salmon smolts (spring 2017 & 2018) and silver eels (autumn/winter 2017/18 & 2018/19).
+The effectiveness of the fish-friendly water intake was studies in the framework of the project FIThydro and of the project EFIGRI during two downstream migration periods for Atlantic salmon smolts (spring 2017 & 2018) and silver eels (autumn/winter 2017/18 & 2018/19).
 The efficiency of the inclined low bar spacing trashrack has been validated by radio telemetry for smolts (81% of efficiency) and eels (100% of efficiency).
 No cumulative effect on different successive HPPs has been shown during these tests.
 Depending on the river discharge, the fishes use bypasses as well as the overspill weir.

 ADCP measurements were conducted at four cross-sections for different flow discharges, that show well-predicted normal and tangential components of the upstream velocity.
 This has also been validated by 3D modelling highlighting the attractiveness of the three bypasses, and was confirmed by bypass discharge measurements

 The landing conditions of the fishes at the foot of the control weir ending the downstream migration duct has also been studied and showed some fish damages (about 30%) which should bring on some modification of the landing zone.
 Pressure measurements have been carried out to link the total pressure and the weal water depth.

 You can find more information on the test case and field work in Las Rives on the Las Rives Test Case site.